CL2-UWaterloo/f1tenth_ws/README.md

 # TODO
 - [x] Two-way comm tests
 - [x] RobotModel state update
-- [ ] Some way to notify collision between agents
+- [x] Some way to notify collision between agents
-- [ ] Some way to notify two cars finishing fixed number of laps
+- [x] Some way to notify two cars finishing fixed number of laps
-- [ ] Since we have timer update instead of action stepping, what is the notion of 'done'?
+- [x] Since we have timer update instead of action stepping, what is the notion of 'done'?
-- [ ] Publish more topics on collsions, laptime, and done
+- [x] Publish more topics on collsions, laptime, and done
 - [x] Integrate example test agents
 - [ ] Integrate competent racing agents (with random order when testing)
 - [x] Fix mismatch between ray casted scan and robot model
+- [ ] Add instruction in README for rebuilding image when remote repo updates